 If you break even and don't show any profit, then your earnings for that year are going to be zero and you get no work credits.
 If you do earn a profit for that year and it's over $5,640, like we talked about earlier, you need to pay whatever taxes you would owe.
 When you're self-employed, or when you're an independent contractor, it's called self-employment taxes.
 Once you pay those taxes, you get your credits for that year.
 That's how you obtain SSDI.

 So, which is better?
-Obviously SSDI is better.
-The average person that's on SSDI receives approximately about $1,300 or $1,400 a month.
+Obviously, SSDI is better.
+The average person that's on SSDI receives approximately $1,300 or $1,400 a month.
 Again, that's based upon your past earnings.
-The maximum amount, and this is if everything goes right, that a person can get in 2020 for SSI is $783.
+The maximum amount and this is if everything goes right, that a person can get in 2020 for SSI is $783.
 So obviously, the first benefit with SSDI is that you almost all the time would receive more money per month.

-Another big difference with SSI and SSDI is that SSI is needs based.
+Another big difference between SSI and SSDI is that SSI is needs-based.
 They count your resources.
 So for SSI, your countable resources cannot exceed $2,000.
 If you own a house and if you own one car, no matter how much they're worth, they don't count as the countable resources.
 All of your other assets, even if it's an old bank account somewhere, if it's an old US bond, you have, the total amount of those other assets cannot exceed $2,000.